Ross Woods, rev. 2018, '20-'25

 At the end, write a conclusion so your readers know what you concluded.
 You should mention general patterns, trends, or themes that you can see in the literature.
 Present your conclusions in an advanced a state as you can justify from the literature.
 The conclusion should show that you have achieved the purpose that you stated in the introduction.

 A book review is a short article that tells readers about a book and gives a fair evaluation of its main ideas.
 Most academic and professional journals contain reviews of new books that may interest their readers.
 The purpose is usually to update readers on new ideas in their field.
-Authors often submit books in the hope of a favorable review, so that they will sell more (Lecturers sometimes ask students to write them to assess their understanding of particular books.)
+Authors often submit books in the hope of a favorable review, so that they will sell more copies.
+Lecturers sometimes ask students to write book reviews to assess their understanding of particular books.

 A book review normally has the following parts: